-about the hot forests of the interior and live chiefly on vegetable productions; yet these tribes resemble each other so closely that the Puegians on board the "Beagle" Betocudes again, as well as the other inhabitants of tropical America, are wholly different from the Negrous who inhabit the opposite shores of the Atlantic, are exposed to a nearly similar climate, and follow nearly the same habits of life.
+inhabitants of tropical America, are wholly different from the Negroes who inhabit the opposite shores of the Atlantic, are exposed to a nearly similar climate, and follow nearly the same habits of life.

 Nor can the differences between the races of man be accounted for, except to a quite insignificant degree, by the inherited effects of the increased or decreased use of parts.
-Men who habitually live in canoes, may have their legs somewhat stunted; those who inhabit lofty regions have their chests enlarged; and those who constantly use certain sense-organs have the cavities in which they are lodged somewhat increased in size, and their features consequently a little modified.
-With civilised nations, the reduced size of the jaws from lessened use, the habitual play of different muscles serving to express different emotions, and the increased size of the brain from greater intellectual activity, have together produced a considerable effect on their general appearance in comparison with savages.52 It is also possible that increased bodily stature, with no corresponding increase in the size of the brain, may have given to some races (judging from the previously adduced cases of the rabbits) an elongated skull of the dolichocephalic type.
+Men who habitually live in canoes may have their legs somewhat stunted; those who inhabit lofty regions have their chests enlarged; and those who constantly use certain sense-organs have the cavities in which they are lodged somewhat increased in size, and their features consequently a little modified.
+With civilized nations, the reduced size of the jaws from lessened use, the habitual play of different muscles serving to express different emotions, and the increased size of the brain from greater intellectual activity, have together produced a considerable effect on their general appearance, in comparison with savages,12 It is also possible that increased bodily stature, with no corresponding increase in the size of the brain, may have given to some races (judging from the previously adduced cases of the rabbits) an elongated skull of the dolichocephalic type.

-Lastly, the little-understood principle of correlation will almost certainly have come into action, as in the case of great muscular development and strongly projecting supra-orbital ridges.
-It is not improbable that the texture of the hair, which differs much in the different races, may stand in some kind of correlation with the structure of the skin; for the colour of the hair and skin are certainly correlated, as is its colour and texture with the Mandans.
-The colour of the skin and the odour emitted by it are likewise in some manner connected.
-With the breeds of sheep the number of hairs within a given space and the number of the exerctory pores stand in some relation to each other.
-If we may judge from the analogy of our domesticated animals, many modifications of structure in man probably come under this principle of correlated growth.
+Lastly, the little-understood principle of correlation will almost certainly have come into action, as in the case of great muscular development and strongly-projecting supra-orbital ridges.
+It is not improbable that the texture of the hair, which differs much in the different races, may stand in some kind of correlation with the structure of the skin; for the color of the hair and skin are certainly correlated, as is its color and texture with the Mandans.

-&lt;sup>32 See Prof. Schaaffhausen, translat. in 'Anthropological Review, Oct.
-1868, p.
-429.
+See Prof. Schaaffhausen, translat. in 'Anthropological Review,'